A flexible way to set aside assets for future charitable gifts

 The Office of Gift Planning Services is happy to answer your questions and provide more information.

-If you’ve already made a gift to IU from your IRA, let us know.
+If you’ve already made a planned or deferred gift to IU, let us know.
 You might qualify for Arbutus Society membership!